New England Meteoritical Services Testing FAQ

 Commentary

-This page will take you between 5 to 8 minutes to read.
-It's a frank synopsis of the many questions we receive and it will answer many or most of your questions.
+This page will only take 5 to 8 minutes to read.
+It's a frank synopsis of the many questions we receive and will answer many of your questions.

-Aside from "is my meteorite real" these are two of the most often asked questions that we receive.
-The answer to the first is that they have been found in 48 of the 50 States in the USA, including the recent find of New Hampshire's only known meteorite. **
+Aside from "Is my meteorite real?"
+These are two of the most often-asked questions we receive.
+The answer to the first is that meteorites have been found in 48 of the 50 States in the USA.

 Arkansas 15 Kentucky 26 New Jersey 1 Texas 317